Non-Musculoskeletal

 both symptoms during this time.
 Of these, 36% reported the symptoms

-some relief after chiropractic care.
-Compared with those reporting no
+reported some relief after chiropractic care.
+Compared with those

-relief, mid-back pain was more common among those reporting indigestion.
+reporting no relief, mid-back pain was more common among those reporting

-The level at which the manipulation was given was unrelated to relief.
-No
+indigestion.
+The level at which the manipulation was given was unrelated

-major differences were noted between the three clinics in patient
+to relief.
+No major differences were noted between the three clinics in

 CONCLUSIONS: Indigestion and mid-back pain are commonly experienced in